alhumaw/unidentified_containers/README.md

 - Potential adversary activity, such as running malicious containers directly on a node
 - Security misconfigurations

-Such containers are not visible to Kubernetes, making them a potential security risk that should be investigated.
+Such containers are not visible, making them a potential security risk that should be investigated.

 ## Features